doneill890/slide-whistle/docs/index.md

   <img src="./assets/schematics/block_diagram.png" alt="logo" width="600" />
 </div>

 The overall system block diagram is shown above.
-The microcontroller takes song information (a series of notes) and plays the notes on the slide whistle by controlling a fan system and stepper motor that moves the rod.
-Meanwhile, it also communicates with the FPGA over a serial peripheral interface, sending the name of the song and the current note being played for the FPGA to display on the LCD.
+The microcontroller takes song information (a series of notes and durations) and plays the notes on the slide whistle by controlling a fan system and stepper motor that moves the rod on the whistle.
+Meanwhile, it also communicates with the FPGA over a Serial Peripheral Interface (SPI), sending the name of the song and the current note being played for the FPGA to display on the LCD.